NeCTAR-RC/nectar-training/package07/sections/objectStorage.markdown

 #### Step 1: Create a container

 Go to the [Dashboard][Dashboard] and then to *Object Store > Containers*.
-You will get to a page which shows the overwiew of your containers.
+You will get to a page which shows the overview of your containers.

 {% img src=images/scrDashboardObjectStore1.png, w=70, dim=percent, align=center %}

 First of all, you will have to create a *Container*.
 {% BgBox definition %}
 A **Container** is like a folder in which you can put files.
-The difference to a normal folder is that a Container is intendet for a flat hierarchy, so you cannot create containers within a container --- however you may create "Pseudo Containers" within the Container, so you can still organize your files hierarchically.
+The difference to a normal folder is that a Container is intended for a flat hierarchy, so you cannot create containers within a container --- however you may create "Pseudo Containers" within the Container, so you can still organize your files hierarchically.
 {% endBgBox %}
 Click on **Create Container**.
 As a **Name**, type in  *MyObjectContainer* (or you may use your own container name, in which case you have to consider this in the instructions below).
 Keep the access on **private**.